Is a Secured Loan a Good Option?

 It is important to carefully consider the financial aspect of any loan before borrowing.
 Many people simply think about the amount of the monthly payment, but if you want to buy a home or refinance soon, consider how this affects your total debt-to-income ratio, as well as the limits the monthly payment will place on your ability to save.

-If you find yourself in a situation where you are struggling to make your monthly payments, then your best bet is not to borrow any more money, review and adjust your living expenses, and focus on getting out of debt.
+If you find yourself in a situation where you are struggling to make your monthly payments, then your best bet is not to borrow any more money, review your financial situation and adjust your living expenses, putting the focus on getting out of debt.
 A good budget can also help you get control of your money and see areas where you can cut back on your spending.